How to Make a Cat Hammock (With Step-by-Step Photos)

 If you were a cat, what kind of hammock would you prefer?

-Using a Quality Sewing Machine
+Use a High-Quality Sewing Machine

 I use the and I recommend it for sewists of all levels.
 It's fast, sturdy and absolutely dependable.
 I've used this awesome sewing machine to sew everything from lined, weighted formal drapes to simple dog toys.
 It is the best in my opinion, and I've been sewing for many years.
 Janome Magnolia 7318